Pentamerous Metamorphosis

-Pentamerous Metamorphosis is an album by Global Communication originally released in 1993 on Dedicated Records.
+Pentamerous Metamorphosis is a remix album by Global Communication originally released in 1993 on Dedicated Records.
 It is a reworking of the Blood Music album by Chapterhouse and was originally only available as a bonus CD bundled with the Chapterhouse album.
-It was rereleased as a standalone album in 1998.
+It was released as a standalone album later the same year, and then re-released in 1998 in an edited version.